anthonyjclarke/LEDClock/README.md

 I've tried to document the code!

 A couple of bugs!
 Like the toggle between Tmp & Date is not right!

+And only a certain DHT Library worked!
+Tried a few.

+Would love some help on tidying this up.